Amsive

 Tom DiDomenico

-Senior Vice President, Digital Strategy & Technology
+EVP, Digital Strategy & Technology

 As technology and digital marketing continue to evolve at a rapid pace, so too must the guidelines that protect user privacy.
 Perhaps no industry needs to protect this right to privacy more so than healthcare.
 While GDPR and CCPA may be old news, the more recent HHS guidelines around what type of ad tracking constitutes a HIPAA compliance violation is more likely to be causing some sleepless nights at the moment.